optimizely/scribe/content/stories/ringier.md

 [[/]]

-Testing at Rignier allows the media organization to build a data-driven testing muscle.
+Testing at Ringier allows the media organization to build a data-driven testing muscle.
 For one month, a team of editors, product managers and web analysts started three article experiments every day with Optimizely and tested several teaser images, headlines and sub-headlines against each other.
 The results were an average increase in CTR of almost 20% and almost 5% more page impressions per visitor.

 Learn more about how Rignier is affecting business results and building a data-driven culture: